TS-RSR: A provably efficient approach for batch Bayesian Optimization: Introduction

 We also define the simple regret as

-where we note the use of the notation $[N] := \{1,2,\dots,N\}$ (for any positive integer $N$), which we will use throughout the paper.
-We observe that the simple regret satisfies the relationship $S_{T,m} \leq \frac{1}{Tm} R_{T,m}$.
+where we use the notation $[N] := \{1,2,\dots,N\}$ (for any positive integer $N$), which we will use throughout the paper.
+Note that the simple regret satisfies the relationship $S_{T,m} \leq \frac{1}{Tm} R_{T,m}$.
 This shows that a bound on the cumulative regret translates to a bound on the simple regret.

 Without any assumptions on the smoothness and regularity of $f$, it may be impossible to optimize it in a limited number of samples; consider for instance functions that wildly oscillate or are discontinuous at many points.
 Thus, in order to make the problem tractable, we make the following assumption on $f$.